How To Sell Audiobooks Online and Make Money From Your Voice

 Findaway Voices is Spotify’s audiobook distribution service.
 It’s the second most popular option after ACX.

-It also distributes your audiobooks to more outlets, covering dozens of retailers including Spotify, Amazon, Apple Books, Rakuten Kobo, Scribd, Bibliotheca, Google Books, Audiobooks.com, Walmart, and many more.
+It also distributes to dozens of retailers, including Spotify, Amazon, Apple Books, Rakuten Kobo, Scribd, Bibliotheca, Google Books, Audiobooks.com, Walmart, and more.

-You keep 100% of your royalties for sales on Spotify, and 80% of the royalties you earn on all other channels (which vary depending on the retailer)
+You keep 100% of royalties on Spotify, and around 80% on most other channels, depending on the retailer.

 Author’s Republic